SF-WDI-LABS/rails-intro/README.md

 *After this workshop, developers will be able to:*

 - Articulate the Rails philosophy and the MVC pattern.
-- Start a Rails project with no database and create routes that render dynamic templates.
+- Start a Rails project with no database and create routes that render templates on the server side.
 - Distinguish between Express and Rails and identify their common pieces.

 ### Where should we be now?